Many-body parametric resonances in the driven sine-Gordon model: Outlook and implications for experiments

-We have considered a quantum many-body analogue of a classical parametric oscillator, the sine-Gordon model in the presence of a modulated cosine potential.
+} We have considered a quantum many-body analogue of a classical parametric oscillator, the sine-Gordon model in the presence of a modulated cosine potential.
 For weak driving amplitudes, we have found an exponentially fast heating of the main resonance, whereas the energy absorption of the higher-order resonances is suppressed on short time scales.
 On longer time scales the non-linear coupling terms in the Hamiltonian excite higher-oder resonances by effective parametric drives as well as external driving forces generated from the highly excited main resonance.
 Such mode coupling allow the higher resonances to absorb energy from the highly excited main resonance and gives rise to further sharp resonance peaks in the mode-resolved energy density.
 We have identified the most relevant couplings by exploring the higher-order correlations between modes, and constructed a simplified model to explain our findings.
 While this model provides a good qualitative understanding for our main results, it fails to describe some aspects of the dynamics, such as the almost perfect suppression of energy absorption at short times in all modes except the main resonance.
 This indicates the relevance of the full many-body potential in the time evolution.

-The modulated tunnel coupling can be experimentally realized two parallel quasi-one-dimensional condensates in the presence of a modulated tunnel coupling.
-The one-dimensional description of this system, Eq.~\eqref{eq:LiebLiniger}, fails when the transverse modes of the double well potential cannot be neglected anymore.
+\li{The modulated tunnel coupling can be experimentally realized in various ultracold atomic settings, with one possible platform relying on coupling two hyperfine states of the cold atoms by a Raman coupling~\cite{Zhang2013,HamnerSOC,OlsonSOC}.
+Here we discuss another possible realization of the driven sine-Gordon model, in a setting consisting of two parallel quasi-one-dimensional condensates in the presence of a modulated tunnel coupling.} The one-dimensional description of this system, Eq.~\eqref{eq:LiebLiniger}, fails when the transverse modes of the double well potential cannot be neglected anymore.
 At late times, these transverse modes may become populated due to the strong heating, leading to deviations from the sine-Gordon description.
 For the parameters used in this work, the total energy density of the system remains small compared to the chemical potential $gN$, with $N$ denoting the total particle number (despite some modes being exponentially populated).
 Under these conditions, we expect that the transverse modes of the trap can be neglected on the time scales we consider.